AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-msdynamics-salesforce.md

 ---
-title: How to configure and use out of the box Microsoft Dynamics 365 and Salesforce form data models to integrate them with adaptive forms?
+title: How to configure Microsoft Dynamics 365 and Salesforce out of the box form data models for adaptive forms?
-description: Learn how to integrate out of the box Microsoft Dynamics 365 and Salesforce form data models to integrate them with adaptive forms.
+description: Learn how to integrate Microsoft Dynamics 365 and Salesforce with adaptive forms.
 ---

 # Configure [!DNL Microsoft Dynamics 365] and [!DNL Salesforce] cloud services {#configure-azure-storage}